-The three standard components of socioeconomic status are occupation, and yet I created attainment, and income, educational neighborhoods without using income as a criterion.
+The three standard components of socioeconomic status are occupation, educational attainment, and income, and yet I created the neighborhoods without using income as a criterion.
 The reason is that including income in the definition of a neighborhood exaggerates tendencies that already exist.
-For example, if I require that everyone in Fishtown have a family income in the bottom quintile, I guarantee that Fishtown has a high percentage of single-parent homes (not all people with low incomes single parents, single parents are but disproportionately have low family incomes).
+For example, if I require that everyone in Fishtown have a family income in the bottom quintile, I guarantee that Fishtown has a high percentage of single-parent homes (not all people with low incomes are single parents, but single parents disproportionately have low family incomes).
 If I require that everyone in Belmont have an income in the top 20 percent, I guarantee that almost every head of household is in the labor force (few households have high family income without the head of household being in the labor force).